-Yvette is a Christian with a passion for helping people find God's purpose for their life.
-Her Bible studies inspire daily Christian living.
+Yvette is a Christian with a passion for helping people find God's purpose for their lives.
+Her Bible studies inspire Christian living.

 What is Wise Living?

 King Solomon is considered to be the wisest man that has ever lived, and he declared that "wisdom is supreme; therefore get wisdom" ( Proverbs 4:7).
 The fact is, Solomon himself asked for wisdom to govern his people at the start of his reign as king of Israel.